-- The original Chip and Dale NES game allowed the defeated player to come back on a balloon as long as one player survived.
+- The original Chip 'n Dale Rescue Rangers NES game allowed the defeated player to come back on a balloon as long as one player survived.
 If both were defeated, it's back to the last checkpoint.

 - The Serious Sam games, although it's a server setting.
 The game host can choose to enable respawning at checkpoints (which are plentiful), or respawning on the spot.
 Both forms of respawning only exist in the cooperative mode.

 - Kirby's Return to Dreamland has a somewhat unbalanced form of this in multiplayer.
 Players 2 to 4 can die without everyone being sent back to the start of the current level section, but player 1's death always puts you back at the start of the section.

 - Some team-oriented games allow players to revive eachother to this effect, such as Spiral Knights and Mass Effect 3's multiplayer.
 Players can usually also revive themselves, but the penalty for that is higher.
 In most cases, defeating all the current enemies also revives every downed player, usually right where they died.

 - The NES version of Rushn Attack did this, although it could be manipulated to work in single player as well.